Niatsuna/master-thesis/notes/comparison.md

 **Limited Data Generation (Probabilistic Analysis, No Runtime Data):**
 - FogTorchΠ (probabilistic deployment analysis, limited runtime data generation)

 > **Insight**: The most flexible simulators support both synthetic workload generation and real-world trace integration.
 Some tools are limited to synthetic data, while emulators typically rely on real-world data from deployed applications and infrastructure.
-Limited data generation restricts the scope of
+Limited data generation restricts simulations of valuable insights so both - synthetic and integration - should be considered.

 ---